 However, some recruitment managers shy away from scripts for various reasons.
 For one they fear sounding monotonous or worse, robotic.
 Some recruiters also feel like scripts don’t leave room for personalization, which is an aspect that many candidates look for in the hiring experience.

 If you’re still on the fence about the issue, here are some pros and cons of using recruiting scripts:

 Recruiting involves a lot of discussions about various facets of both the job opening and the company itself.
 For example, a real estate recruiter needs to talk about a real estate brokerage’s company culture, compensation plan, available technology, and personnel support, among others.
 In short, it’s easy to forget crucial details.

 By having a script prepared, a recruiter can ensure that they cover all the bases.
 In the above example, you can click here to see how formulating a script can help a real estate recruiter maintain focused and concise messaging.
 It helps keep track of all the talking points, allowing you to present a fuller picture that’s consistent for all candidates.

 Con: An Inexperienced Recruiter Can Become Dependent on a Script

 Admittedly, not everyone has good public speaking and presentation skills.
 A script can help bridge this skill gap by providing recruiters with a guide on what to say and how to say it.
 The problem arises when recruiters become overly dependent on scripts.
 They may end up relying on scripts too much to the point that they can’t do their jobs at all when they don’t have one to follow.

 One good way to avoid this problem is to provide relevant training.
 Public speaking is always a good skill to develop, as is presentation technique.
+Public speaking is always a good skill to develop, as is the presentation technique, especially when many resources such as Thought Leader are available online.
 Personality development workshops can also help cultivate confidence.